The acronym stands for Science, Technology, Engineering and Math and the need for more STEM workers is enormous.

 STEM jobs are projected to grow in the coming years and to produce millions of new job openings.
 In contrast, job growth in other professions is projected to be less than 10 percent.
 By 2020, the U.S. will demand 123 million highly-skilled workers, but there will only be 50 million qualified people to fill these jobs.

-Helping fill that gap is a vital mission for AT&T. That’s why the company and the AT&T Foundation have given nearly $87 million to support STEM initiatives since 1995.
+Helping fill that gap is a vital mission for AT&T. That’s why the company and the AT&T Foundation have contributed over $103 million to support STEM initiatives through AT&T Aspire since 1987.
 Projects supported by AT&T contributions range from STEM scholarship programs and science/math focused summer camps for at-risk youth to hands-on technology labs and elite robotics competitions at the nation's leading universities.

 Charlene Lake, senior vice president, public affairs and chief sustainability officer for AT&T has said, "Workers with STEM education are increasingly important to our business -- and to nearly every business -- because STEM drives innovation and innovation drives our economy.
 To meet this growing need, we must collaborate with educators, governments, industries and others to increase the number of people with STEM education, experience and expertise.”